KWSNick/ScouseDaxie/README.md

 ### Google Fonts

 Google Fonts offers open source font styling options for personal and commercial use.
+2 fonts were used within styles.css.
+A further 2 fonts were used within Logomakr to create the site logo.

 #### License